Collectors International, Inc.

 2 - The Corona Iguana

-You Get What You Pay For All three steins are created in deep relief and entirely hand-painted, with
+All steins in this series are created in deep relief and entirely hand-painted,

 made in the shape of a very "hip" parrot, complete with sunglasses and